-On the left side of the Luza Square you’ll see the Sponza Palace.
-Considered to be one of the most beautiful buildings that has preserved it’s original form, Sponza Palace is a large, rectangular building with a courtyard.
+On the left side of Luza Square, you’ll see the Sponza Palace.
+Considered to be one of the most beautiful buildings that have preserved its original form, Sponza Palace is a large, rectangular building with a courtyard.

-Surrently Sponza Palace is housing the archive that contains documents dating back to 1022.
-The archives aren’t open to the public, however, the copies of the documents are displayed on the ground floor.
+Currently, Sponza Palace is housing the archive that contains documents dating back to 1022.
+The archives aren’t open to the public, however, copies of the documents are displayed on the ground floor.

-Just south of the Luza Square you’ll find the Rector’s Palace.
+Just south of Luza Square you’ll find the Rector’s Palace.
 It was built in the 13th century and rebuilt later in the Venetian-Gothic style.
-Previously it has housed the government offices and Rector’s headquarters, but currently it houses the Cultural-historic Department of the Dubrovnik Museum.
+Previously it has housed the government offices and Rector’s headquarters, but currently, it houses the Cultural-historic Department of the Dubrovnik Museum.

 The western facade of the palace is very photogenic with arcades and arches.